-The zebrafish model is used to study the genetics of congenital heart defects.
-By forward genetic screening in zebrafish we aim to identify novel genes that have important functions during vertebrate heart development.
-We aim to use this information to screen for genetic variations in patients with congenital heart defects to better understand the genetics of the disease.
+The zebrafish model is used to study the genetics of heart diseases.
+By forward genetic screening and reverse-genetics techniques in zebrafish we aim to identify novel genes that have important functions during vertebrate heart development and function and can contribute to cardiac diseases in humans.

 The circulatory system of vertebrates has various necessary functions throughout embryonic and adult life.
 A wide range of congenital and acquired human diseases are associated with pathological conditions in heart formation.
 Since the signalling mechanisms affected in these diseases are the same mechanisms that occur during embryonic heart development, their study is a subject of great interest and relevance.